Extended mass distribution of PBHs during QCD phase transition: SGWB and mini-EMRIs: Introduction

 \section{Introduction}

-The direct detection of gravitational waves in LVK ~\cite{LIGOScientific:2016aoc} has started a new era of probing our universe with gravitational wave (GW) astronomy.
+The direct detection of gravitational waves in LIGO-Virgo-KAGRA (LVK) ~\cite{LIGOScientific:2016aoc} has started a new era of probing our universe with gravitational wave (GW) astronomy.
 LVK has already revealed a rich population of binary black holes (BH) and neutron stars(NS) systems ~\cite{LIGOScientific:2018mvr, LIGOScientific:2018jsj, LIGOScientific:2020ibl, KAGRA:2021vkt, KAGRA:2021duu}.
 Many of these discoveries of massive BHs have challenged conventional models of stellar evolution to form black holes, as standard astrophysical processes such as the gravitational collapse of massive stars are unlikely to produce very massive black holes ~\cite{Fryer_2001}.
 This intensified interest in the Primordial black holes (PBHs) \cite{DeLuca:2025fln, Yuan:2025avq}.
 First proposed by Hawking and Carr~\cite{Hawking:1971ei, Carr:1974nx}, PBHs are a class of black holes that formed in the very early Universe from the collapse of large-amplitude density perturbations.
 Unlike astrophysical black holes (ABHs), which form due to the stellar collapse, the formation of PBHs is not subject to the constraints of nuclear processes, allowing them to span a vast and continuous range of masses—from the Planck scale to supermassive objects~\cite{Escriva:2022duf, Carr:2020xqk, Carr:2020xqk1, Carr:2009jm}.
 On the other hand, the channels of stellar collapse are not expected to produce sub-solar mass black holes.
 Thus, the detection of sub-solar mass black holes through GW observatories would be a smoking gun test for the existence of PBHs~\cite{Carr:2020xqk, PhysRevLett.126.141105, PhysRevLett.127.151101, 10.1093/mnras/stad588}.
-The formation of PBHs in early Universe also accompany the amplification in the second order tensor perturbation or the stochastic gravitational wave background (SGWB)\cite{Ananda:2006af, Baumann:2007zm, Saito:2008jc, Kohri:2018awv, Espinosa:2018eve, Bhaumik:2020dor, Maity:2024odg, Zeng:2025cer} which has also been considered as a potential candidate to explain the recent and first of its kind detection of SGWB in Pulsar Timing Array (PTA) collaborations, in the NANOGrav ~\cite{NANOGrav:2023gor} EPTA \cite{EPTA:2023sfo, EPTA:2023fyk}, PPTA~\cite{Zic:2023gta, Reardon:2023gzh}, and CPTA~\cite{Xu:2023wog}.
+The formation of PBHs in early Universe also accompany the amplification in the second order tensor perturbation or the stochastic gravitational wave background (SGWB)\cite{Ananda:2006af, Baumann:2007zm, Saito:2008jc, Kohri:2018awv, Espinosa:2018eve, Bhaumik:2020dor, Maity:2024odg, Zeng:2025cer} which has also been considered as a potential candidate to explain the recent and first of its kind detection of SGWB in Pulsar Timing Array (PTA) collaborations, in the North American Nanohertz Observatory for Gravitational Waves (NANOGrav)~\cite{NANOGrav:2023gor}, the European Pulsar Timing Array (EPTA)~\cite{EPTA:2023sfo, EPTA:2023fyk}, the Parkes Pulsar Timing Array (PPTA)~\cite{Zic:2023gta, Reardon:2023gzh}, and the Chinese Pulsar Timing Array (CPTA)~\cite{Xu:2023wog}.
 The subsequent Bayesian analysis revealed that the NANOGrav 15-year data are more consistent with SGWB of primordial origins than the astrophysical explanation originating from the merging of supermassive BH binaries (SMBHBs)~\cite{NANOGrav:2023hvm, NANOGrav:2023gor}.